What’s an Enhanced Lifetime Mortgages and How Does It Work in the UK in 2024?

 - The money you release stays tax-free.

 What Are the Disadvantages of Enhanced Lifetime Mortgages?

 The disadvantages of an enhanced lifetime mortgage include that releasing a large amount of capital from your home will decrease your estate’s value.

 Here are more details:

 - It could take longer to obtain approved if you require a medical or a doctor’s report.

 - A more considerable amount of money being paid out can affect your eligibility for means-tested benefits.

-Features of an Enhanced Lifetime Mortgage
+What Are the Features of an Enhanced Lifetime Mortgage?

-Could I Fall Into Negative Equity With an Enhanced Lifetime Mortgage?
+Is It Possible to Fall Into Negative Equity With an Enhanced Lifetime Mortgage?

 Which Companies Offer Medically Enhanced Equity Release?